“Can I Wear Eyelash Extensions with Contact Lenses?”

 Wait Before Reinserting Contacts After Application

-This waiting period is one of the most important precautions I share, and clients who follow it report a much more comfortable experience than those who rush to put their lenses back in immediately.
+Clients who follow this rule report a much more comfortable experience than those who rush to put their lenses back in immediately.
+This is a key safety step, not just a suggestion.

 Soft Lenses vs. Hard Lenses